Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 * An item could represent a <b>weather probe</b>.
 The Item name would be, for example, "Mt_Everest_Probe.1" ([this probe was left by MIT](http://web.media.mit.edu/%7Efletcher/argos/weather-probes.html) after the 1998 Everest Expedition).
 Some fields would be: <i>temperature, barometric_pressure,</i> and <i>light_level</i>.
 * In <b>finance market data dissemination</b>, an item often represents a stock quote.
 The item name would be, for example, "TIBX.O" (TIBCO Software Inc. on Nasdaq).
 Some fields would be: <i>TRDPRC_1, TRDTIM_1, BID,</i> and <i>ASK</i>.

-That said, how can we represent our very complex <b>Hello World</b> messages?
+That said, how can we represent our very complex *Hello World* messages?
 Of course through an item...
-The item name will be <b>"greetings"</b>.
-It will have two fields: <i>message</i> and <i>timestamp</i>.
+The item name will be `greetings`.
+It will have two fields: `message` and `timestamp`.

 ### Dig the Code

 We need to create the server-side code that will pass the data to the Lightstreamer Server, which in turn will pass it to the front-end.
-This is done by writing a <b>Data Adapter</b>, a plug-in module that injects data into the Server.
-Let's choose <b>Java</b> to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
+This is done by writing a *Data Adapter*, a plug-in module that injects data into the Server.
+Let's choose *Java* to write our Data Adapter (the other current options would be to use .NET or to work at the TCP socket level, but we are adding more).
-First, we need to implement the <b>SmartDataProvider</b> interface:
+First, we need to implement the `SmartDataProvider` interface:

 ```java
 public class HelloWorldDataAdapter implements SmartDataProvider {